Hongjiang-Yu/DNN_Kalman_Filter/README.md

 **This folder contains Matlab programs for a toolbox for DNN assisted Kalman filtering for speech enhancement.
 This toolbox is composed by Hongjiang Yu, based on the framework written by OSU team.**

-For the details of the algorithm, please refer the following paper. <br/>
+For the details of the algorithm, please refer the following paper. please refer the following paper. <br/>
 @inproceedings{yu2019deep, <br/>
 &emsp; title={A Deep Neural Network Based Kalman Filter for Time Domain Speech Enhancement}, <br/> &emsp; author={Yu, Hongjiang and Ouyang, Zhiheng and Zhu, Wei-Ping and Champagne, Benoit and Ji, Yunyun}, <br/>